grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

   # CLI flag: -blocks-storage.tsdb.ship-concurrency
   [ship_concurrency: <int> | default = 10]

-  # (advanced) How frequently ingesters try to compact TSDB head.
-Block is only
+  # (advanced) How frequently the ingester checks whether the TSDB head should
+  # be compacted and, if so, triggers the compaction.
+Mimir applies a jitter to
+  # the first check, while subsequent checks will happen at the configured
-  # created if data covers smallest block range.
-Must be greater than 0 and max
+  # interval.
+Block is only created if data covers smallest block range.
+The
-  # 5 minutes.
+  # configured interval must be between 0 and 15 minutes.
   # CLI flag: -blocks-storage.tsdb.head-compaction-interval
   [head_compaction_interval: <duration> | default = 1m]